Why Autumn Could Be the Smartest Time to Sell in Sussex

 With the summer holidays behind us and buyers back on the hunt, early autumn often brings a noticeable uptick in property activity across Sussex.
-In this month’s blog, we look at why September is such a promising time to sell, what’s happening in the Brighton, Lewes and Shoreham markets, and how to make the most of this seasonal opportunity.
+In this month’s blog, we look at why September and October are such promising times to sell and what’s happening in the Brighton & Hove, Lewes and Shoreham markets.

-As the summer sun fades and routines snap back into place, September often brings a renewed sense of focus – and that includes for property buyers.
+As the summer sun fades and routines snap back into place, September often brings a renewed sense of focus and that includes for property buyers.
 If you’re wondering whether now is a good time to put your home on the market in Brighton, Lewes or Shoreham-by-Sea, the answer might be a resounding yes.

 Why Autumn Works for Selling Homes